Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Memory in RL

 \begin{definition}[\textbf{Memory mechanisms}] Let the agent process histories $h_{t-K+1:t}$ of length $K$ at the current time $t$, where $K\in\mathbb{N}$ is agents context length.
 Then, a \textbf{memory mechanism} $\mu(K) : \mathbb{N} \rightarrow \mathbb{N}$ is defined as a function that, for a fixed $K$, allows the agent to process sequences of length $K_{eff} \geq K$, i.e., to establish global correlations out of context, where $K_{eff}$ is the \textit{effective context}.

-Memory mechanisms are essential for addressing long-term memory challenges (processing out-of-context information) in the Memory DM framework. \end{definition}
+Memory mechanisms are key to LTM tasks by recalling out-of-context information in Memory DM. \end{definition}

-\paragraph{Example of memory mechanism.} Consider an agent based on an RNN architecture that can process $K=1$ triplets of tokens (observations, actions, and rewards) at all times $t$.
+\paragraph{Example of memory mechanism.} Consider an agent based on an RNN architecture that can process $K=1$ triplets of tokens $(o_t, a_t, r_t)$ at all times $t$.
 By using memory mechanisms $\mu(K)$ (e.g., as in~\cite{drqn}), the agent can increase the number of tokens processed in a single step without expanding the context size of its RNN architecture.
 Therefore, if initially in a memory-intensive environment $\tilde{\mathcal{M}}_P: \xi > K=1$, it can now be represented as $\tilde{\mathcal{M}}_P: \xi \leq K_{eff} = \mu(K)$.
 Here, the memory mechanism $\mu(K)$ refers to the RNNs recurrent updates to its hidden state.

-Thus, validating an agent's ability to solve long-term memory problems in the Memory DM framework reduces to validating the agent's memory mechanisms $\mu(K)$. \textbf{To design correct experiments in such a case, the following condition must be met:} \begin{boxG}{} \end{boxG}
+Thus, validating an agent's ability to solve long-term memory problems in the Memory DM framework reduces to validating the agent's memory mechanisms $\mu(K)$. \textbf{To design correct experiments in such a case, the following condition must be met:}

-According to our definitions, agents with memory mechanisms within the Memory DM framework that can solve long-term memory tasks can also handle short-term memory tasks, but not vice versa.
-The algorithm for setting up experiments to test an agent's short-term or long-term memory is outlined in \autoref{alg:memory_dm}.
+According to our definitions, agents with memory mechanisms in the Memory DM framework that solve LTM tasks can also handle STM tasks, but not vice versa.
+The algorithm for setting up experiments to test an agent's STM or LTM is outlined in~\autoref{alg:memory_dm}.

-Thus, memory an intrinsic mechanism of the memory-enhanced agent, as it represents the agent’s capacity to retain, process, and recall information over time.
-However, the necessity for memory arises from the requirements of the environment.
-Thus, memory is considered an intrinsic attribute of an agent, making the classification of memory types inherently tied to the agent itself.
-However, accurately assessing these memory types requires carefully designed experiments in memory-intensive environments.
-Using the \autoref{alg:memory_dm}, these environments must be configured to challenge the agent’s memory mechanisms appropriately, ensuring a clear distinction between short-term and long-term memory capabilities.